OSP-Foundation/Auction-Web/README.md

  - Socket.io: Real-time magic for live auctions and instant updates.
  - TypeScript: Enhanced code quality, maintainability, and error prevention.
+ - SCSS and Tailwind CSS: Seamless styling and customization for a visually stunning and intuitive interface.

 ## Your Invitation to Build, Bid, and Belong: